tomas-pecserke/YamlFixturesBundle/Resources/doc/index.md

 Keys in `data` array are reference names which are assigned to each object.
 In previous example it was `john_doe` and `jane_doe`.

-Now let's say a `Person` has property `mate` and we want to specify Jane as John's mate (as unidirectional association for now).
+Now let's say a `Person` has property `friend` and we want to specify Jane as John's friend (as unidirectional association for now).

 ``` yaml